Digital Inclusion Project: USC PEW CETF Expert Advisory Panel

 Dr. Aalok Mehta

 Dr. Aalok Mehta holds a Ph.D from the Annenberg School for Communication and Journalism, University of Southern California, with a focus on technology and telecommunications policy.
-He currently serves as a Professional Staff Member of the Appropriations Committee, U.S. House of Representatives, and previously worked at the White House and the Federal Communications Commission.
+He currently serves as the U.S. policy lead for OpenAI.
+Previously, he worked as a Professional Staff Member on the Appropriations Committee, U.S. House of Representatives, as well as at the White House and the Federal Communications Commission.

 Cy Richardson is Senior Vice President for Programs at the National Urban League, and a member of the League’s Executive Leadership Team.
 He is a respected expert on housing and community development, job creation and racial wealth equity and is a thought leader on issues related to building a more inclusive economy.
 Central to his work is the promotion of asset building and intergenerational wealth creation opportunities for people of color in urban America.
 As a grants officer, he has supported efforts to increase economic security and mobility for low-income families, close the racial wealth gap, and advance financial inclusion.